-According to Royal Unibrew’s Code of Ethics, our employees are not allowed to offer or accept bribes or any improper payments for personal or corporate gain.
+According to Royal Unibrew’s Ethics Policy, our employees are not allowed to offer or accept bribes or any improper payments for personal or corporate gain.
 Disciplinary actions will be taken if an employee is involved in bribery.

 Royal Unibrew is exposed to non-compliance with anti-corruption legislation through employees’, suppliers’ and partners’ violations, and is also exposed to potential legal and financial implications of such non-compliance.

-Royal Unibrew did not note any violations of Royal Unibrew’s anti-corruption rules in 2016.
+Royal Unibrew did not note any violations of Royal Unibrew’s anti-corruption rules in 2018.

 Tax policy and tax payment